The University of Sussex

 Civic Trust Regional Finalist 2015; WAN Awards 2015: Longlisted in the ‘Best Adaptive Reuse’ category; BD Architect of the Year 2016: Shortlisted in the Education category

-rhp have worked closely with the University of Sussex on a number of their campus projects.
+rhp has worked closely with the University of Sussex on a number of their campus projects.
 This iconic Grade II* listed building – formerly known as the Gardner Arts Centre - was designed by renowned architect Sir Basil Spence in the early 1960s and opened for use by the University in 1969.
-Following the deterioration of the building fabric and function it subsequently closed in 2007 and was being used as a storage space.
+Following the deterioration of the building fabric and function, it subsequently closed in 2007 and was being used as a storage space.

 Following detailed discussions between English Heritage and Brighton and Hove City Council’s conservation team, we were asked by the University to investigate a sensitive regeneration of the theatre, allowing it to remain flexible, experimental and innovative, whilst also being practical and functional.